Neelanjan-chakraborty/Smart-Watch-Ecom-Website/README.md

 3. Make your changes and commit them with descriptive commit messages.
 4. Push your changes to your forked repository.
 5. Open a pull request to this repository's `main` branch.

+##Database Configuration
+All Sql files is stored in ecommerce_db.sql that are required to get the details from the backend Configure DB Connection.php for configuring the database .

 ## License